-DUBAI TRAVEL TIPS: THE DOS AND DON'TS
+DUBAI TRAVEL TIPS: DOS AND DON'TS

 Tip: If you decide to use the Careem app to book Hala Rides, check out their list of available promo codes for first-time users.